davidtrestini/PNpedia/Core post-Newtonian quantities/Conserved quantities/Angular momentum/Circular orbits/Nonspinning/Without tidal effects/README.md

 # Energy for nonspinning compact binaries on circular orbits

-The file ``energy_conservative.txt`` contains the conservative angular momentum for nonspinning compact binaries on circular orbits.
+The file ``angular_momentum_conservative.txt`` contains the conservative angular momentum for nonspinning compact binaries on circular orbits.
 It is a constant of motion when using the conservative equations of motion.

 ## Notations